Bently Spang

-Biography
+Early life and education

-Spang is an enrolled member of the Tsitsistas/Suhtai (Northern Cheyenne) Nation in southeastern Montana and was born at the Crow-Northern Cheyenne Indian Hospital on the Crow Reservation located in Crow Agency, Montana in 1960.
+Bently Spang is an enrolled citizen of the Northern Cheyenne Tribe of the Northern Cheyenne Indian Reservation] in southeastern Montana.
+He was born at the Crow-Northern Cheyenne Indian Hospital on the Crow Reservation located in Crow Agency, Montana, in 1960.
 Spang grew up both on and off the Northern Cheyenne Indian Reservation, living in places such as Sitka, Alaska and Portland, Oregon.

 He graduated from Montana State University Billings and earned a Master of Fine Arts degree at the University of Wisconsin–Madison.

+Career

 He taught at the School of the Museum of Fine Arts, Boston from 2007 to 2009 as a full-time Visiting Faculty Member in Video.
 The University of Wyoming's American Indian Study Program named Spang its "Eminent Artist in Residence" for the spring semester of 2014.
 During this time he taught a class on Native American art and held exhibitions at the university's art museum.

-Spang now works as an independent artist and has a studio in Billings, Montana.
+Spang works as an independent artist and has a studio in Billings, Montana.